This article was last updated by on

 • Use a hanging basket: Dieffenbachia can also be suitable as a hanging plant that helps keep the cats away.

-• Grow cat grass: Cat Grass is a mix of wheat, barley, and oats, grown in a pot to let the cat nibble on it with health benefits in consideration and helps to divert the attention of the cat.
+• Grow cat grass: Cat Grass is a mix of wheat, barley, and oats, grown in a pot to let the cat nibble on it with health benefits in consideration and helps to divert the cat’s attention.

-• Enrich the surrounding with toys: Cats are jolly pets and like to play all the time.
+• Enrich the surrounding with toys: Cats are jolly pets and always like to play.
 So better to fill your house with toys to let your furry friend spend more time with them instead of plants.

 0 Shares: